Sorry, you need to enable JavaScript to visit this website.

 9. Youth and the World

 Informing and educating young people about global issues and involving them in dialogue is becoming increasingly part of public life in Hungary.
-But there are still deficits.
-In particular, efforts should be made to establish a direct link between young people and policy makers because, as research shows, a large part of Hungarian youth is not interested in political issues.
-Nevertheless, several programmes and initiatives have been implemented in the last decades to get as many young people as possible to think about and become active in social, environmental and global issues.
+But there are still structural deficits.
+In particular, efforts should be made to establish a direct link between young people and policy makers because, as research shows, there is a significant increase in political awareness and civic engagement of youth but trust in traditional institutions remains low.
+Nevertheless, several programmes and initiatives have been implemented in the last few decades to get as many young people as possible to think about and become active in social, environmental and global issues.

 The Concept for Global Responsibility Education (Koncepció a globális felelősségvállalásra nevelésről) outlines the core values of global responsibility, namely: